Consumer medicine information

 • sudden increase in body temperature, severe convulsions

-• fast heart beat, sweating, muscle spasm, racing thoughts, restlessness
+• fast heartbeat, sweating, muscle spasm, racing thoughts, restlessness

 • blurred vision